Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/-5000-0.png?raw=true)
 _Acting as a frame for our wordcloud: Parthenon_

 The most prominent themes of this period is, as one would expect, very centered around the greek world.
-There are a number of Chinese philosophers (Confucius for one), but they are greatly outnumbered by the Greeks, whom also had a grand tradition for practicing philosophy, thus producing a proportionally very large number of philosophers for the time.
+There are a number of Chinese philosophers (Confucius for one), but they are greatly outnumbered by the Greeks (in our list), whom also had a grand tradition for practicing philosophy, thus producing a proportionally very large number of philosophers for the time.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph0_pre_0_meh.png?raw=true)